cmatthews20/vhdl-projects/README.md

 # 2 - VHDL Basics

 VHDL is inherently concurrent since circuits have something going on all the time (unless power is cut).
 A signal in VHDL is equivalent to a wire in physical systems. `<=` is the signal assignment operator.
 The value computed on the right gets assigned to the left.
+Comments are started with `--`.

 ## Concurrent Assignment Statements